jeremiah-shaulov/indent_and_wrap/README.md

 If `knownCommonIndent` doesn't match the result of `findCommonIndent()`, the behavior is undefined.
 - If `options.wrapWidth` is set, it inserts `options.endl`, so there're no lines longer than `options.wrapWidth` columns.
 Columns are calculated with respect to `options.tabWidth` (default 4).
 If `options.overflowWrap` is set, can break long words, that are wider than `options.overflowWrap`.
+- If `options.tabsToSpaces` is set, converts tabs to spaces.

 ## getTextRect()